Steps to Becoming an Accountant in Indiana

 Indiana Accountants: Salary and Employment Facts

 The Indiana Department of Workforce Development included the field of accounting on its list of high pay/high demand jobs for 2018-2019, giving it a five-star rating for demand—the highest rating possible.
-The agency predicted strong growth in the job market for accountants, with expectations that the number of accounting jobs in Indiana would increase by 10.9% between 2016 and 2026.
+The agency predicts strong growth in the job market for accountants, with projections that the number of accountant and auditor jobs here will increase by 7.3% between 2018 and 2028.

 Salaries for Accountants in Different Specialized Roles

 Indiana is a big state with a diverse mix of urban and rural markets as well as a wide array of industries, each with their own salary standards and accounting positions, so the above numbers don’t tell the whole story.
 Fortunately, the BLS highlights salaries for accountants and auditors according to role, experience, and more.

 Note that the following BLS base salaries don’t take into account bonuses and other financial incentives that can and do add significantly to accountant salaries in Indiana, particularly among executives and those in specialized roles.

 Corporate staff accountants, bookkeepers, and accounting clerks with just a few years of experience (25thpercentile) earn about $32,300 in Indiana.
 Those at the median level earn about $39,070, while those toward the top of the pay scale earn between $48,370 and $58,250 (75th – 90th percentile).

 Forensic accountants must have the right skillset and the right mindset to track down individual and corporate malfeasance through spreadsheets and other records.
 These accountants earn about $86,720 in Indiana, which represents the 75th percentile among accountants and auditors and is reflective of their specialized knowledge.